-Fresh off a massive $120 million renovation that introduced a number of new features to the ship -- the Sky Pad virtual reality trampoline, FlowRider surf simulators, Playmakers Sports Bar & Arcade -- plus added dining venues and 40 more cabins, the 15-year-old Mariner of the Seas has a crisp, fun, "new ship" feel.
+Fresh off a massive $120 million renovation that introduced a number of new features to the ship -- the Sky Pad virtual-reality bungee trampoline, FlowRider surf simulators, Playmakers Sports Bar & Arcade -- and added dining venues and 40 more cabins, 15-year-old Mariner of the Seas has a crisp, fun "new ship" feel.

-It's also quite lively, with the hub of activity centered on the fabulous Royal Promenade, a bright, colorful and Instagrammable stretch of Deck 5, where something is happening -- '80s-, '90s- or disco-themed dance parties, or live musicians -- any time of day.
+It's also quite lively, with the hub of activity centered on the fabulous Royal Promenade, a bright, colorful and Instagrammable stretch of Deck 5, where something is happening -- '80s-, '90s- or disco-themed dance parties, or live music -- any time of day.

 Royal Caribbean went the extra mile to ensure the ship looks great, and it does.
 On the Royal Promenade, The Bamboo Room -- a new Polynesian bar serving updated Tiki bar classics -- is visually striking with bright, bold, leaf-patterned wall coverings and a retro-chic sign outside.
-But it's topside that the ship's 2018 "amplification" is most apparent.
-The giant yellow-green dome of the Sky Pad is unmistakable and the twin corkscrews of The Perfect Storm racing water slides -- which appear to hang off the side of the ship -- are appealing as well.
+But outside is where the ship's 2018 "amplification" is most apparent.
+The giant yellow dome of the Sky Pad is unmistakable, and the twin corkscrews of The Perfect Storm racing water slides -- which appear to hang off the side of the ship -- are appealing as well.
 Everywhere onboard there's something that catches your eye.

 Overall, Mariner of the Seas was a delight.
 Every part of the ship delivered on its promise and our one regret was that our sailing was only two nights.
 We could have used more time to enjoy the "have fun, you're on vacation" energy that emanated from everyone onboard.